SyncfusionExamples/how-to-show-different-data-marker-symbol-based-on-conditions-in-Blazor-chart/README.md

 # How-to-show-different-data-marker-symbol-based-on-conditions-in-Blazor-chart

-This KB article explain how to show different data marker symbols based on the conditions in the [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts).
+This KB article explains how to show different data marker symbols based on the conditions in the [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts).

+**Marker symbol customization based on Y value using OnPointRender event**

 We can show different data marker symbols based on the conditions by using [OnPointRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnPointRender) event.
 This event triggers before each point for the series is rendered.